adamfowleruk/mljs/planning.md

  - Widgets: Support for using widgets in non ML 6 REST webapps, and embedding widgets remotely, via W3C CORS support (i.e. cross site support)
  - Widgets: Create search context object, and make search widgets responsible for registering themselves with it.
 Refactor search execution code in to here.
  - Widgets: Navigable charts / co-occurence - clicking sets facet value

+Targets for 1.2 (Oct 2013)
  - More support for server management (namespaces, indexes, service extensions, update REST instance configuration, XSLT transform management)
  - Widgets: Administration widgets (mainly aimed at pre-sales developers, not sysadmins)
- - Support nested cts:search (if possible)
  - CSV and TSV utilities

-Targets for 1.2 (Oct 2013)
  - support arbitrary XPath for searches (if possible)
  - allow upload and use of XSLT for result transform
  - Widget: Table - allow binding of JSON search results to jQuery table (for example)